Jashansimak/Day-6/README.md

 IP Address: Signifies the device's global or internet-accessible identity.
 It's more like a temporary vacation rental address, changing depending on your network connection.

 DNS (Domain Name System):

+It is a naming system for computers, service etc connected to the Internet or a private network.
+It translates domain names (www.google.com) into machine-readable IP addresses (172.217.160.142).

+Default Gateway:
+Its a device (typically a router) that acts as a pathway for data to leave a local network and reach other networks, including the internet.

+CIDR (Classless Inter-Domain Routing):
+Modern method for IP allocation and routing, replacing classful addressing with more flexible network sizing (e.g., /24).

+Types of Cables:

+Twisted Pair:

+      Types: Shielded (STP) and Unshielded (UTP).

+       Use: LANs (Ethernet).

+      Coaxial:

+      Use: TV networks, older computer networks.

+      Fiber-Optic:

+      Use: High-speed networks, long distances (most commonly used today).

+      Numericals: